RCambier/rcambier.github.io/_posts/2018-12-10-magic-loop.md

 - So the way to do it is: from the two cards of the same suite, pick the one that allows reaching the other by adding up to 6 steps.
 So with 7-heart and 9-heart, pick 7-heart.
 With 2-spade and queen-spade, pick queen-spade.
 - Let's continue in the case where Alice picked the queen-spade.
 - Alice gives back to Bob 3 cards + the queen-spade on top.
 And Bob has to guess 2-spade.
-- The goal is now to make the number '3' with the 3 random cards.
+- The goal is now to make the number '3' with the 3 remaining random cards.
 That way Bob knows he has to add '3' to the queen-spade, which will give him the 2-spade.
 - This is easily doable.
 With 3 cards you can make 6 combinations.
 Just assign each of them to a number.
 - Here is a way to do this: The 3 cards can always be ordered by value.
 So you can have card-1, card-2 and card-3.
 The six orders could be: [1-2-3, 1-3-2, 2-1-3, 2-3-1, 3-1-2, 3-2-1].
 Here we would select the order '2-1-3' to represent the number 3.
 - So Bob sees the queen-spade, and then 3 cards that represent the number '3'.
-He can now guess that the 2-spade.
+He can now guess the 2-spade.

 </div>